dstackai/dstack/docs/docs/guides/protips.md

     This will forward the remote `8501` port to `localhost:3000`.

-> Use [tasks](../tasks.md) when you don't need authorization, OpenAI-compatible endpoint, custom domain with HTTPS, multiple replicas, and when you don't need to let other users access the endpoint.
+> Use [tasks](../tasks.md) when you don't need authorization, OpenAI-compatible endpoint,
+> custom domain with HTTPS, multiple replicas, and when you don't need to let
+> other users access the endpoint.

 In all other cases, use [services](../services.md).

-[//]: # (TODO: Mention gateways

 ## Docker and Docker Compose